Following in the footsteps of the Acadians in New Brunswick: Culture, history and travel tips

 Dorine in the Pays de la Sagouine in Bouctouche

-But Le Pays de la Sagouine is much more: on an island in the bay of Bouctouche, various houses have been built, depicting the life of the ancient Acadians.
-Visitors can attend Kitchen Parties, learn how to tap the Akadic dances with their spoons, listen to Acadian music groups, and hear tales of the sea in the Chiac, the dialect of the Acadians from the English-French part of New Brunswick which often requires more English than French.
+You can learn how to use spoons to beat the beat of Acadian dances, listen to Acadian music groups, and hear stories of the sea in Chiac, the dialect of the Acadians from the border region between English and French-speaking parts of New Brunswick, which often requires you to know more English than French.

 In the Pays de la Sagouine